talitz/calculate/README.md

         jfrog rt mvnc --server-id-resolve=tal-personal-arti --server-id-deploy=tal-personal-arti --repo-resolve-releases=auto-cli-virtual-$repository --repo-resolve-snapshots=auto-cli-virtual-$repository --repo-deploy-releases=auto-cli-virtual-$repository --repo-deploy-snapshots=auto-cli-virtual-$repository
 ```

-With this following mechanism we are achieving the following advantages:
+With this following mechanism we are achieving the following <b>advantages</b>:
 1) Isolation
 2) "Clean" Dependencies per feature - only the needed dependencies will be stored (not twice, Artifactory is a checksum based storage - https://jfrog.com/article/checksum-based-storage/)
 3) Deploy your application without "outside noise"